icon-project/icon-rpc-server/docs/icon-json-rpc-v3.md

 ### Parameters

-* The transaction's information not to have stepLimit and signature keys
+* The transaction information not to have stepLimit and signature

 | KEY       | VALUE type                                                 | Required | Description                                                  |
 | :-------- | :--------------------------------------------------------- | :------: | :----------------------------------------------------------- |